resconda/resconda.it-hugo/content/articles/la-pasta-alla-parisi-1.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
-draft: true
-title: La Pasta Alla Parisi 1
+title: La Pasta Alla Parisi
 date: 2023-03-02
 ## below are user-defined parameters (lower case keys recommended)
 summary: | # leave blank if no summary is provided